Skip to main content

 How to contribute to last year’s IRA in your Guideline dashboard

-1. Log in to your IRA account and select Contribution from the top menu.
+1. Log in to your IRA account and select Contributions from the main menu.
+If you have more than one type of account with Guideline, select IRA in the drop-down that appears.

 2. Select your desired IRA account (pre-tax/traditional or Roth) and your bank account information.
 Then, select the previous year within the Tax Year section to make a carryback contribution.
 Note if you would like to make both traditional and Roth IRA carryback contributions, you will need to complete this process for each account type.